-40% Digital CS Is Starting to Become a Company-Wide Priority
+Digital CS Is Starting to Become a Company-Wide Priority

-Tyler's Take

-10%

-20%

-30%

-0%

-"CS is taking the lead on driving Digital CS in companies; that's no surprise.
-But I think the more interesting story from the data is that CS is the hub, the center of driving Digital CS, and other functions are the spokes plugging into the hub in an aligned way to drive it further.
+"CS is taking the lead on driving Digital CS in companies in EMEA; that's no surprise.
+But what I think is the more interesting story from the data is that CS is the hub, the center of driving Digital CS, and other functions are the spokes that are plugging into the hub in an aligned way to drive it further.
 It's better for the company-and the customers-if all the teams are connected, using the same data, and aligned in their customer-facing activities.
 You need to weave digital and human experiences from all functions into a coherent, blended journey that drives users to adopt the parts of your products most aligned to the goals defined by your buyer."

-50%